FreeCodeCampBusan/javascript_videos/README.md

 3. **Exact Change** -- Good, old-fashioned problem solving with the methods you already know and love.
 YouTube: https://youtu.be/_nAUQYOjIek

+4. **Inventory Update** -- Updating the current inventory (a 2D array) with the newest inventory (another 2D array).
+YouTube: https://youtu.be/5FoMIM5IChw

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!